bolsinga/itunes_json/README.md

 - `replace-id-disc-count` - Replace a disc count, using persistent ID, no other criteria.
 - `replace-id-disc-number` - Replace a disc number, using persistent ID, no other criteria.
 - `replace-artist` - Replace an artist name, using persistent ID, no other criteria.
-- `replace-play` - Replace play date and count looking at historical data.
+- `replace-play` - Replace play date and count (uses history as truth).
+- `library-repairs` - A single Patch for all the Patches above that use the library as the source of truth.
+- `history-repairs` - A single Patch for all the Patches above that use history as the source of truth (except for replace-play).
+- `all-repairs` - A single Patch combining `library-repairs` and `history-repairs`.

 ### repair
 This will repair a git repository with listening history, given a file created with the patch tool.
 It has all the same options as the patch tool, found above.
 It has one additional option, listed below.